Combined Loan to Value Ratio - Explained

-A Little More on What is the Combined Loan-to-Value (CLTV) Ratio
+How is a Combined Loan-to-Value (CLTV) Ratio Used?

 Typically, the loan-to-value ratio is calculated on each secured loan, it is the ratio between the primary loan and the value of a property.
 The term Combined in this definition reveals an aggregate ratio of all secured loans on a particular in relation to the value of the property.
 The CLTV ratio is important to lenders as it helps then determine the category of borrowers to extend loans to.
 Usually, borrowers with a CLTV ratio of 80% and above are safe to be offered loans, they have good credit ratings.

 How to Calculate the Combined Loan-to-Value (CLTV) Ratio

 To calculate the Combined Loan-to-Value (CLTV) ratio, there are some important factors that must be considered.
 First, it is important to know that the CLTV ratio is the aggregate ratio of all secured loans on a property in relation to the market value of the property.
 Hence, to calculate the ratio, the aggregate principal balances of all the secured loans must be divided by the fair market value of the underlying property.
 Also, in calculating this ratio, it is important to identify the principal loan amount of the first mortgage and other mortgages so as to draw an outstanding principal balance of HELOC (Home equity lone if credit) for the secured loans.